Venture fundraising declines in quarter, rises for year

-SAN FRANCISCO, Jan 7 (Reuters) - U.S. venture-capital firms raised $3.3 billion last quarter, down from $5.5 billion a year earlier, marking a weak end to a strong year.
+SAN FRANCISCO (Reuters) - U.S. venture-capital firms raised $3.3 billion last quarter, down from $5.5 billion a year earlier, marking a weak end to a strong year.

 For the full year, venture-capital firms raised $20.57 billion, up 10 percent from 2011 and the strongest showing since 2008, according to data from ThomsonReuters and the National Venture Capital Association.